OptareSolutions/newcandidates/README.md

 ## Introduction

-The assignment is designed to understand how you work and what your preferences are.
+The assignment is designed to understand how you work and your preferences.
 Don't feel nervous, there is no a correct answer, the source code may not compile and you can search in Google and Stackoverflow, we also do it!

 ## What am I going to do?